shutterstock/phergie-irc-plugin-react-bigstock/README.md

         // dependencies
-        new \Phergie\Irc\Plugin\React\Command\Plugin, // Handles commands and routes to correct plugins new \Phergie\Irc\Plugin\React\CommandHelp\Plugin, // Optional - enables help messages for commands new \WyriHaximus\Phergie\Plugin\Dns\Plugin, // Handles DNS lookups for the HTTP plugin new \WyriHaximus\Phergie\Plugin\Http\Plugin, // Handles the HTTP requests for this plugin new \WyriHaximus\Phergie\Plugin\Url\Plugin, // Helps get hostname for building url.shorting.* events new \PSchwisow\Phergie\Plugin\UrlShorten\Plugin, // Optional - provides short URLs if available
+        new \Phergie\Irc\Plugin\React\Command\Plugin, // Handles commands and routes to correct plugins new \Phergie\Irc\Plugin\React\CommandHelp\Plugin, // Optional - enables help messages for commands new \Phergie\Plugin\Dns\Plugin, // Handles DNS lookups for the HTTP plugin new \Phergie\Plugin\Http\Plugin, // Handles the HTTP requests for this plugin new \Phergie\Irc\Plugin\React\Url\Plugin, // Helps get hostname for building url.shorten.* events new \PSchwisow\Phergie\Plugin\UrlShorten\Plugin, // Optional - provides short URLs if available

         // configuration
         new \Shutterstock\Phergie\Plugin\Bigstock\Plugin([
             // REQUIRED: The API account ID associated with your Bigstock account 'accountId' => '123456',

             // OPTIONAL: The formatter used for output (default value is shown) 'formatter' => new \Shutterstock\Phergie\Plugin\Bigstock\DefaultFormatter(
                 '%title% - %url_short% < %large_thumb% >'
             )

             // OPTIONAL: How long to wait for URL shortener before skipping it (default value is shown) 'shortenTimeout' => 15,
         ])